 And luckily, for the past eight years, I have been doing exactly that!
-First at Marin Theatre Company and then at American Conservatory Theater.
+First at Marin Theatre Company and then at American Conservatory Theater and now at Dramarama Theater Tours.
 Starting with a small group of tourees to the Oregon Shakespeare Festival, I added different venues each year.
-Tours include the Shaw and Stratford Theater Festivals in Canada, the Dublin Theater Festival, New York City and last year I had 36 tourees be my New Year’s date in London.
+Tours included the Shaw and Stratford Theater Festivals in Canada, the Dublin Theater Festival, New York City and one year I had 36 tourees be my New Year’s date in London.
 After each tour I always think, how can I top that one?
-And some how, each year, each tour, becomes a very special theater/travel/group experience.
+And somehow, each year, each tour, becomes a very special theater/travel/group experience.

 1) Each tour meets with guest artists in discussions led by knowledgeable artistic guides, who also lead post-show discussions.
-This tour season we met with the two actors in the cast of Indecent, the director of Downstate (and the new artistic director of ACT in San Francisco) and a group of five young actors working (or not working) in Chicago.
-In Dublin we were treated to a discussion with Richard in Richard the III, Polonius from Hamlet and the playwright of Rathmines Road.
-Each discussion brought us more understanding of the thought and creative talent that is involved in “putting on a show.”
+This tour season we met with two actors in the cast of Tiny Beautiful Things, director of Exit Strategy, Ike Holter, and a group of four young actors working (or not working) in Chicago.
+In New York we met with Anne McDonough, one of the “old women” in The Ferryman and the composer/playwright of Octet, Dave Malloy.
+In Santa Fe we met with the lead actors in 4000 Miles with the artistic director of Santa Fe Actors Lab and two young opera apprentices.
+In Dublin we were treated to a discussion with actors from each show we saw and playwright, Dermot Bolger.
+Each discussion brought us more understanding of the thought and creative talent that is behind the scenes in “putting on a show.”

 2) And the big one: the patrons on my tours are theater aficionados.
 They love theater.
 They attend theater, they enjoy talking about theater and sharing their opinions about theater.
 Somehow, every. single. time. the group becomes a family of wine drinking, loud laughing, discussion hungry theater critics.

-I invite you to join a Dramarama Theater Tour.
-I am planning tours to the tried and true (New York and Dublin) and once again will add Chicago (last year’s sleeper).
-For the first time a cultural tour of Santa Fe, New Mexico will be on the roster this summer.
-Yes, opera!
-But theater and music and hot tamales, too!
+I invite you to join a Dramarama Theater Tour this coming year.
+I am planning a two city tour to Philadelphia/New York; a new tour to Seattle; a return to Toronto/Shaw/Stratford Festivals and my tried and true forever in love with Ireland – the Dublin Theatre Festival.
 All tours are singles-friendly (with a low single supplement and optional group meals).
 Although this website has information about the tours, there are always changes and additions that make the tour you go on super special!

 Email email@example.com or call 510-350-7675 and let’s chat about the possibilities.